 Optional equipment includes a panoramic dual-pane power sunroof, Adaptive Cruise Control, Rear Camera Mirror, automatic heated steering wheel and automatic heated/ventilated front seats (works with Remote Start and/or automatic climate control to automatically adjust temperature), heated outboard rear seats (standard on Premier), wireless smartphone charging, 6 USB ports, Hitch Guidance and Hitch view.

 Cargo space measures 1,818 litres with the second-row seats folded flat.

 The new Blazer is powered by a standard 2.5L 4-cylinder engine rated at 143 kW (194 metric hp) and 255 Nm (188 lb-ft) of torque.
 A 3.6L V6 is also available, delivering 227 kW (309 metric hp) and 365 Nm (269 lb-ft) of torque.

 Both engines feature intelligent stop/start technology that shuts off the engine when power is not needed, based on a variety of driving factors, and both are paired with a 9-speed automatic transmission.

-Traction Select is standard on all models and allows the driver to make real-time adjustments to the vehicle’s driving mode to account for varying road conditions.
+Traction Select is standard on all models and allows the driver to make real-time adjustments to the vehicle’s driving mode to account for varying road conditions, Chevy said.
 On AWD models, it also allows the system to be completely disconnected from the rear axle, meaning drivers can opt to have their vehicle operate in FWD when AWD capability is not necessary.